ajmalbabu/unicorn-master/README.md

 3. ~~Add Cassandra.~~
 4. ~~Add REDIS as Cache storage~~
 5. ~~Add Kafka.~~
-6. Add test support for Kafka through embedded kafka if not possible via Mockito
+6.  ~~Add unit & integration test support for Kafka by using embedded kafka~~
-7. Implement Cluster sharding.
+7. Implement AKKA Cluster sharding.
 8. Add RDBMS.
 9. ~~Add Akka persistence with Junit Testing.~~
 10. Create some examples to use REDIS using spring-data REDIS.